kepbod/ivim/README.md

  * [textobj-word-column.txt](https://github.com/coderifous/textobj-word-column.vim) - Make operating on columns of code conceptually simpler and reduces keystrokes
  * [simple_bookmarks.vimux](https://github.com/AndrewRadev/simple_bookmarks.vimux) - Provide several commands to manage named bookmarks
  * [dwm.vim](https://github.com/spolu/dwm.vim) - Add tiled window management capabilities to Vim
+ * [vim-speeddating](https://github.com/tpope/vim-speeddating) Use CTRL-A/CTRL-X to increment dates, times, and more

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**